Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Keeping your smile perfect

-Composite bonding can be refreshed, repaired or completely re-done whenever it starts to show signs of wear.
-Over time, bonding may chip, dull or pick up some surface staining, but the good news is that it is one of the easiest cosmetic treatments to maintain.
-We offer dedicated appointments for chip repairs, polishing and full bonding refreshes to keep your smile looking its best.
-Whether you need a quick touch-up or a complete update, we can restore the shape, smoothness and brightness of your bonding with minimal fuss.
+Every new bonding case includes a free 1–2 week review to polish and perfect the finish.
+Beyond that, composite bonding can be refreshed, repaired or completely re-done whenever it starts to show signs of wear.
+Over time bonding may chip, dull or pick up some surface staining, but it is one of the easiest cosmetic treatments to maintain.
+We offer dedicated appointments for chip repairs, polishing and full bonding refreshes to keep your smile looking its best — whether you need a quick touch-up or a complete update, we can restore the shape, smoothness and brightness of your bonding with minimal fuss.

 • Refreshing composite bonding